Engaging Mindfully, Not Mindlessly, in Everyday Life

 How Practicing Mindfulness Can Improve Your Quality of Life

 Mindfulness is the purposeful practice of paying attention to our sensory, mental, and emotional states of being.
-Mindfulness meditation involves devoting an hour or so of quiet time to exploring our truth, our consciousness.
+Mindfulness meditation involves devoting an hour or so of quiet time to explore our truth, our consciousness.
 Finding a quiet space, the meditation experience can be enhanced with soft spa music, candlelight, and scents that augment the sensory aspects of the mindfulness session.
 Spending quiet time focused only on your breathing and the feelings and thoughts experienced in the moment can lead to new awareness and increased joy.

 Mindfulness is not to be limited by space or time, however.
 Mindfulness can be practiced throughout the day.
 Some of these techniques include:

-- Mindful breathing.
 Find a quiet moment to stop what you’re doing and practice 3-5 slow deep breaths while focusing on the breathing.
 Feel the sensations of your lungs filling with air, and count as you slowly exhale.
 Taking short breaks to practice mindful breathing can immediately diminish feelings of anxiety and stress throughout the day.

-- Mindful writing.
 Journaling can corral your thoughts and emotions long enough to express what you are feeling and experiencing at that moment in writing.
 You can schedule one day a week where you commit to journaling for a half hour or so, or you can just scribble words of affirmation and encouragement to yourself on a daily basis randomly.

-- Mindful walking.
 Purposeful mindful walking can be practiced at a certain time each day, or even as you walk through your regular workday.
 While walking, pay attending to the sensations of the strides, of your breathing, and attempt to rein in your thoughts to concentrate on the walking, even counting the steps you take.

-- Mindful listening.
 How often are we only partially listening to someone’s words when they speak to us?
 Mindful listening involves giving the person all of your focus and attention.
 Look at their eyes when they speak and really hear their words.
 Pay attention to your own emotional and physical response as they are talking.

-- Mindful activity.
 How many times do our days get away from us, with distractions and noise throwing us off course?
 By practicing mindful activity you are paying attention to the task you are undertaking and avoiding any interference that could divert your attention.

 The practice of mindfulness has become a popular adjunct treatment element in many programs that treat mental health disorders, substance abuse disorders, or wellness programs.
 This is due to the relaxation effects of the practice of mindfulness, as well as its ability to deliver powerful insights that can promote acquiring new coping skills.
 The practice of mindfulness also enhances stress reduction, stress being a trigger for many disordered behavioral responses.

-PeoplePsych Provides Mindfulness Training to Enhance Daily Life
+PeoplePsych Incorporate Mindfulness Training

-PeoplePsych is a Chicago-based counseling practice that provides mindfulness training for clients seeking to reduce stress and enhance relaxation in daily life.
+PeoplePsych is a Chicago-based counseling practice that provides mindfulness tools for clients seeking to reduce stress and enhance relaxation in daily life.
 For more information about how mindfulness can enhance your overall wellbeing, please contact PeoplePsych today at (312) 448-7218.